Arman

 • [Spring 2025] - CPSC 477/577: Natural Language Processing -- Language Modeling

 This edition of the course primarily focuses on the fundamentals of natural language processing (NLP) with a strong emphasis on language modeling.
-Topics include foundational concepts in NLP, neural networks for NLP, CNNs, RNNs, transformers, early language models, tokenization, text processing, word embeddings, NLP applications such as summarization, translation, and generation.
-Students will explore recent advances in scaling language models, post-training, complex reasoning, and efficient fine-tuning, along with safety and practical considerations.
 This course is designed for upper undergraduates and graduate students, requiring prior knowledge in introductory machine learning or artificial intelligence.

 • [Spring 2024] - CPSC 477/577: Natural Language Processing